ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ---
-title: Expose your services using a Load Balancer
+title: Expose your services using OVHCloud Public Cloud Load Balancer
 excerpt: ""
 updated: 2023-12-08
 ---

 ## Objective

-This guide aim to know how to use our Network Load Balancer as a Service
+This guide aim to know how to use our Public Cloud Load Balancer to expose your te

 ## Billing